24Lights/ZEDI-Segregation/README.md

 PATCH 1: Integrated Multiprocessing in the segy.py.
 New benchmark - ~18k files segregated in 6 mins

+PATCH 2: segy.py is now segy_patch1.py, and cleansing code.py is added

 (Ongoing) : GPU integration and large-scale parallelization via the cloud.